 The Mora di Selva is distinguished from other reds of the province of Siena by an intense ruby color and a clear scent of wild blackberry; when decanted it expresses in the best way its characteristics of Sangiovese Toscano.

-our Mora di Selva,
+How to enjoyour Mora di Selva, Sangiovese Toscano

 Rosso Toscano IGT Mora di Selva, produced by Casale Falchini in San Gimignano, can be left to age in the bottle for over 5 years from harvest.